 - ⅛ teaspoon ground cloves

+Store the curry paste.
 Store in an airtight container in the refrigerator.
 It should keep for at least 2 months.